-Aim: Onsite (Virtual now!) session where coaches-in-training (CITs) continue developing improvement and coaching skills to support interprofessional microsystem development.
+Aim: Coaches-in-training (CITs) continue developing improvement and coaching skills to support interprofessional microsystem development.
 Exercises are completed to practice coaching teams to adapt and apply the Dartmouth Microsystem Improvement Curriculum including measurement.

 Content/Topics: Team Coaching Model, Active Listening, reflection, empathic communication, proactive conflict management, mental models of change, managing resistance managing up in organizations-M3, effective meeting skills, 5Ps, global & specific aim, fishbones, flowcharts, measurement.

 Session #3: Pre Phase and Action Phase (Virtual)

 Thursday, April 1, 2021 - 10 am-1:30 pm ET

 Aim: CITs continue to learn and implement new skills, continue measurement/data collection

 Content/Topics: Helping discussion, Run charts.
 Coaching a positive culture.
 Reflecting together to share and learn together about team coaching experience in own setting.